claytonwramsey/www/content/blog/second-year.md

 On to more exciting topics!

-The last time I wrote a reflection, I talked about the standard C++ toolkit.
-My current work is in task and motion planning; the details are irrelevant to this post, but in short, implementing a solver for these planning problems requires a writer to glue a plethora of enormous software dependencies together.
+My current work is in task and motion planning; the details are irrelevant to this post, but in short, implementing a solver for these planning problems requires gluing a plethora of dependencies together.
 All of these pieces are special in their own way, making dependency management an exercise in organized chaos.
 The worst offender was task planning: my task planner was a Python script that takes in file-paths with problem definitions, then sets off a chain of dominoes converting the problem into an intermediate representation (another file), and finally firing off a separate search binary compiled from C++ to generate an infinite stream of solutions.
 Naturally, there is no way to inspect the process, nor to programmatically request just one solution in a stream, so I wrote a hacky wrapper using `inotify` to inspect the planner's output in `/tmp` and send IPC signals to stop and start the planner process group whenever I needed another task plan.
+Of course, any mistake in this management would fill my hard drive with nine hundred gigabytes of task plans.
+If I don't catch it, no problem!
+My desktop environment will notify me by crashing on out-of-storage errors.

 After a few months mired in build scripts and template errors, I just gave up.
 I rewrote the entire motion planning framework in Rust, and eventually rewrote my task planners too, then forked my simulation tools to make compile times faster.